 Although I have made a mock coconut custard pie with yellow summer squash, that recipe did not have any real coconut in it.
 I thought the pie would be better with some unsweetened coconut added instead of relying only on the extract for flavor.
 Therefore, I came up with a yellow squash pie with coconut recipe.

-The coconut in this coconut summer squash pie really adds a great flavor to the dessert.
+The coconut in the pie really adds a great flavor to the dessert.
 It’s a nice treat to make when you have a garden full of yellow summer squash.

 The summer squash always grows well for us in our garden so I’m always trying to use it for more than just a steamed vegetable side dish for dinner.
-I like this coconut summer squash pie recipe a little better than the one I posted last year because this one adds coconut.
+I like this squash coconut pie recipe a little better than the one I made previously because of the added pieces of coconut.

-To get a true tasting coconut pie, you really do have to add coconut.
+To get the best flavor, you really do have to add coconut.
 It’s just not the same relying solely on extract flavors.